-You will need parts in this kit to carry out HW exercises, in-class exercises, final robot design project, as well as to outfit a Two-wheel drive Mobile Robot called SnapBot that I will provide to you.
+You will need parts in this kit to carry out HW exercises, in-class exercises, and the final robot design project.
 This is a required material for the class.
+You will use this kit not only in this class, but also in some of your future classes, so please save it at the end of the semester.

-2. Course Fee: \$50 - this pays for the laser cutting of the SnappyXO parts, material, and any other tools and items that we provide to you.
+2. Course Fee: \$50 - this pays for the laser cutting of the custom SnappyXO parts for your projects, material, and any other tools and items that we provide to you.
 This is part of your tuition and fee that you directly pay to the school.
 We, i.e., instructors, do not collect this money from you.